oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 Sometimes it is desirable to analyze files generated by the build.
 These files are usually not under source control, and the build might even overwrite them multiple times.
 This Appendix offers guidance on how to persist enough information in a SARIF log file to facilitate the diagnosis of results in these files.

-In what follows, we will refer to files that are generated only once as “singly generated,” and files that are generated multiple times as “multiply generated.”
+In what follows, we will refer to files that are generated only once as "singly generated," and files that are generated multiple times as "multiply generated."

 It can be difficult to diagnose results in generated files for the following reasons: